 See national section for basic information and federal regulations.

 Comparison: State vs. Federal

 • Administration and enforcement.
-DEP's Bureau of Resource Protection administers and enforces the UIC Program in Massachusetts.
+The Massachusetts Department of Environmental Protection's (DEP) Bureau of Resource Protection administers and enforces the UIC Program in Massachusetts.

 310 CMR 27.04

 - Injection of fluids into or through any injection well or to construct, install, operate, or maintain any Class I, II, or III injection well.

 - Class IV wells can only be constructed, installed, operated, or maintained when they are part of a response action conducted or performed in compliance with the federal or state remediation regulations.

 - Injections into or through registered Class V wells are prohibited if the movement of fluid contains any pollutant that introduces these pollutants into underground sources of drinking water or may impair the use of ...